 In 2018, the County informed the City of the study, the estimated costs, and the need to repair and replace the infrastructure.
-The total proposed cost estimate from Alameda County was presented to the City in 2020, totaled \$461,699.
+The total proposed cost estimate from Alameda County was presented to the City in 2020, totaling \$461,699.
 To date, \$87,597 of that amount has been paid to the County, depleting the District's capital reserve account.
 An additional payment of \$36,613 was made in FY 2021 to cover the second consultant fee.
 In February 2021, the County presented a third consultant invoice to the City for \$42,281, increasing the total project cost to \$503,980.

-To complete the recommended project scope, an outstanding amount of \$379,770 is required.
+To complete the recommended project scope, an outstanding amount of \$220,924 is required.
 To fund this outstanding amount, a Proposition 218 assessment balloting was conducted to propose an increase to the annual assessment and adding an annual cost-of-living adjustment mechanism to upgrade and restore this neighborhood's flood control infrastructure to the condition, efficiency, reliability, and effectiveness that was originally intended.

 On June 22, 2021, the City Council conducted a public hearing to tabulate property owner ballots regarding formation and levying of assessments for the Stratford Village Flood Control Facilities Improvement Assessment District (MD1-2021).
 The tabulation resulted in a majority protest in opposition to the proposed assessment; therefore, the assessment was not imposed.
 As a result, the District remains underfunded and the needed capital improvements will not be made at this time.
-City staff will continue to work with Alameda County Flood Control District on solutions for the long-term solvency of the District.
-In addition to working with the County, staff is considering all remedies available to ensure that district assessments can adequately fund current and future maintenance, operation and capital repairs as was designed when the District was created.
-As part of this work, staff will lead a series of additional community meetings with a focus on community education that culminates with another Prop 218 election.
-To ensure the long-term fiscal and operational stability of the District, the City will consider other options, up to and including dissolution, if the election is unsuccessful.

-Figure 1 - 2025 Estimate of Cost
+Figure 1 - 2026 Estimate of Cost